apache/flink/docs/ops/state/state_backends.md

 To manually control RocksDB's options, you need to configure an `RocksDBOptionsFactory`.
 This mechanism gives you fine-grained control over the settings of the Column Families, for example memory use, thread, compaction settings, etc. There is currently one Column Family per each state in each operator.

-There are two ways to pass an OptionsFactory to the RocksDB State Backend:
+There are two ways to pass a RocksDBOptionsFactory to the RocksDB State Backend:

   - Configure options factory class name in the `flink-conf.yaml` via `state.backend.rocksdb.options-factory`.